-The restaurant manager will be in charge of coordinating restaurant operations, managing customer satisfaction, handling customer concerns, managing inventory, coordinating employee scheduling, monitoring compliance with regulations, supervising and developing team members, and promoting the restaurant brand.
+The restaurant manager’s duties include coordinating restaurant operations, managing customer satisfaction, managing inventory, coordinating employee scheduling, monitoring compliance with regulations, supervising and developing team members, and promoting the restaurant brand.
 We’ll look to this person as our go-to for all things leadership related.

 Experience & Skills